rmkiriako/workstation-setup/README.md

    ```

 * Usage:
-   * Assuming you have a file with some `json` called `output.json` and want to pretty-print it, you can execute this command:
+   * Get some JSON content, perhaps as the output of a `curl` command
+   * Pipe your JSON content to the `json` alias:

    ```
-   $ json output.json formatted.json
+   $ cat file.json | json
    ```

 #### Microsoft Office for Mac